 I needed something that I could install and forget.
 That's right, I just wanted to install and forget about it and actually use it.
 The minimalist in me had whittled down the utility I had for my computing to:

-- hobby programming.
+- hobby programming

-- occasional movie watching.
+- occasional movie watching

 From all the advice I received, initially I thought Arch was a pretty good fit, but I did not go for it for two reasons:

-Being an Debian/Ubuntu fan, I didn't really have a problem with Arch.
+Being a Debian fan, I didn't really have a problem with Arch.
 I considered Arch to be a top notch distribution.
 Choosing Arch meant investing time to build the whole system as the standard install is pretty elementary.
 This meant taking time to learn all the nitty gritties of setting up an OS, like making the wi-fi work and how and where to look for problems etc. I did not want to go down the path of spending endless nights trying to fix problems.

-- Not a debian derivative.
+Not a debian derivative

 This is important since I would be carrying with me the knowledge I sought all the years I was on Ubuntu.
 Where to look for solutions when things go wrong, who to ask questions and stuff like that.